lnfel/yae-miko-theme/README.md

 2. Now open your chrome browser and navigate to extensions page by entering `chrome://extensions/` in the search bar.
 3. Make sure to toggle `Developer mode` option.
 4. Click on `Load unpacked` and select the folder where you extracted Yae Miko Theme.
 5. You shall see a notification that says, "Extension loaded" once it successfully loads the theme.
-Try and open a new tab to see Yea Miko!
+Try and open a new tab to see Yae Miko!